ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 > TODO: Add a reference to the IANA registry created by {{!VDAF}}.

-The `vadf_config` field contains parameters necessary to configure an instance of the VDAF. {{vdaf-config}} defines a suitable encoding of the configuration for each VDAF specified in {{!VDAF}}.
+The `vdaf_config` field contains parameters necessary to configure an instance of the VDAF. {{vdaf-config}} defines a suitable encoding of the configuration for each VDAF specified in {{!VDAF}}.
 VDAFs defined by future documents may also use this field as well; see {{extending-this-doc}} for details.